fwcd/vscode-kotlin/README.md

 ## Usage

 ### Development
+* To install the required dependencies, first run `npm install`
+* (Optional) To regenerate the WASM binary of the Kotlin grammar, run `npm run generate-parser`
 * To compile the extension continuously in the background, run `npm run watch`
-* To regenerate the WASM binary of the Kotlin grammar, run `npm run generate-parser`

 ### Debugging
 * Setup: